Essential information for people who smoke

 Smoking impacts access to healthcare

 Health services will be limited as COVID-19 spreads.
-Stopping smoking means you will be healthier and in time, less vulnerable to smoking-related health problems.
+Stopping smoking means you will be healthier and in time, less at risk of smoking-related health problems.
 This will leave health services more able to focus on people who are sick from COVID-19.

 Smoking is expensive